You are here

 - December 12, 2019: Presentation to the Advisory Committee to the Director on the NIH Workplace Climate and Harassment Survey

 - December 7, 2018: (NIH only) Town Hall on the new NIH Anti-Harassment Program

-- NIH will be launching an agency-wide survey to better understand workplace and sexual harassment within NIH, and the effect workplace and sexual harassment has on NIH career trajectories.
+- NIH launched an agency-wide survey in early 2019 to better understand workplace climate and sexual harassment at NIH, and the effect workplace climate and sexual harassment has on NIH career trajectories.
 The survey was managed by the Office of Scientific Workforce Diversity.